Tutti

 As a photographer, being behind the camera is at the heart of what you do.
 Honing your craft and moulding the world around you to fit your own creative vision.
 But in order to be successful, you must do more than take great photos; you must also learn to market yourself in order to get your name out there and attract photography clients for your business.

 This can be difficult, especially in a profession so used to being behind the scenes.
-But the rewards of nurturing a brand identity are tenfold, so we've collated a list of 10 marketing tips for photographers to help you out:
+But the rewards of nurturing a brand identity are tenfold, so we've collated a list of 10 marketing tips for event photographers to help you out:

 1. Promote on socials